yogeshwar-2004y/d2RO_trail/PLAN_DOCUMENT_ASSIGNMENT_NOTIFICATIONS.md

-# Plan Document Assignment Notifications
+# Plan Document Assignment and Comment Notifications

 ## Overview
-When a QA Head assigns a plan document to a reviewer, the assigned reviewer now receives a notification.
+1. When a QA Head assigns a plan document to a reviewer, the assigned reviewer receives a notification.
+2. When a reviewer adds comments to a plan document, all designers in that project receive notifications.

 ## Implementation Details

 ### Modified Files
 - **backend/routes/documents.py**: Added notification logic to `assign_reviewer()` and `update_reviewer()` functions
+- **backend/app.py**: Added notification logic to `create_comment()` function

 ### What Happens Now